kubista9/WEB3/Assignment 2/README.md

 - Uses Redux for state management
 - Uses RxJS for handling messages from the server
 - Uses React for rendering
-- The implementation must retain the features from assignments 1 – 3
+- The implementation must retain the features from assignments 1–3

 #### From Assignment 2:
-    - a) screen for setting up a game ( lobby )
+- a) screen for setting up a game (lobby)
-    - b) screen for playing ( game )
+- b) screen for playing (game)
-    - c) using consistent composition API ------ NEED TO CHECK
+- c) using consistent composition API — NEED TO CHECK
-    - d) it has a GameOverview screen but it is not used.
-It is available at /game/:id/overivew with mockup data ----WORKING ON IT
+- d) GameOverview screen: available at /game/:id/overview with mock data — WORKING ON IT

-#### From Assignment 3
+#### From Assignment 3:
-    - e) can play against 1-3 human opponents
+- e) can play against 1–3 human opponents
 - f) users can identify themselves
 - g) users can create a game
-    - h) users can join existing game
+- h) users can join existing games
-    - i) users get notified when something happens --- WORKING ON IT
+- i) users get notifications — WORKING ON IT
-    - j) the server uses GraphQL communication protocol ---- NEED TO CHECK
+- j) server uses GraphQL — NEED TO CHECK
 - k) user registration and login
-    - l) server uses Apollo server. -------- NEED TO CHECK
+- l) server uses Apollo Server — NEED TO CHECK

 ### Assignment 6
-- The implementation has features from assignment 5
+- Features from Assignment 5
-- The implementatin uses Next.js for server-side rendering
+- Uses Next.js for server-side rendering
-- The implementation works both when using ”npm run dev” and ”npm run build; npm run start” ---- NEED TO CHECK
+- Works with “npm run dev” and “npm run build; npm run start” — NEED TO CHECK

 ## Tests passed